A Tailored Community-Based Program

 People accessing FASD Lifespan can expect mentorship and life skills development, as well as assistance with legal matters, employment, financial planning, health, maintaining housing, and more.

-Anyone can refer participants to the program.
-To access services, participants must be individuals who are diagnosed or suspected of having FASD who are not eligible for Disability Services, or caregivers for those diagnosed with or suspected of having FASD.
+Referrals are accepted from any community member, including self-referral.
+To access services, participants must be individuals who are diagnosed with or suspected of having FASD who are not eligible for Disability Services, or caregivers for those diagnosed with or suspected of having FASD.

 McMan's core values of commitment, trust, respect, empathy, and genuineness are ingrained in each portion of service delivery.